virtuman/zendesk-gitlab/README.md

 3. If the change is done in GitLab directly - it will not push any info to Zendesk.
 This is a one-way communiction integration.
 4. % Done - doesn't work because I couldn't find how what info I could base this on?
 5. Didn't have any tickets with images, to test ImageAttachment and NonImageAttachments
+6. Sometimes Labels load only on second project list refresh

 ## TODO